Frequently asked questions after sexual assault

 • You can choose to receive any of the following:

-• A general physical exam to check for injuries and make sure you are okay.
+• A general physical exam to check for injuries and address any other health concerns.

-• Medications to help prevent pregnancy (if you are able to become pregnant).
+• Medications to help prevent pregnancy (if you are a person who can become pregnant).

-• Medications to help reduce the risk of Sexually Transmitted Infections (STI) such as gonorrhea, chlamydia, and HIV.
+• Testing for and medications to help reduce the risk of sexually transmitted infections (STIs) such as gonorrhea, chlamydia, and HIV.

 • A Forensic Exam with evidence collection.
 This is a detailed head-to-toe exam looking for any possible injuries or physical evidence that may be found on your body after an assault.